chronicled/open-registry-ethereum/SERVICE_URL.md

 }
 ```
 In other words, John's access to the content for his specific product ID expires some time on August 17th.
 He can authenticate again for a new token and get continued access to the content, as long as he stays close to his sneakers.
 Additionally, the `service_urls` Nike provides can change at any time as well during the next authentication (in other words, some services can expire or change at Nike's discretion, which is a benefit of using the service discovery pattern).

+# Conclusion

+Based on the principle of interoperability (using publicly available specifications), content providers and partners can implement any of the discovery, authentication, and consumption stages as outlined above.
+Services can be easily interchanged, and data from multiple services can be aggregated together.
+This provides a high degree of dynamic content that plays well alongside the unforgeable identities of Things.